ChrisMenning/Message-Steganography-with-AES-Encryption/Steganography with AES Encryption/Steganography with AES Encryption/Resources/README.md

-	The purpose of this program is to allow the user to type a message in plain text (ASCII only) and hide that message within the Least Significant Bit of each color channel for each pixel of a bitmap image.
+	The purpose of this program is to allow the user to type a message in plain text (ASCII only) and hide that message within the Least Significant Bit of each color channel of each pixel of a bitmap image.